 We Fight For You And Your Freedom

-Those convicted of arson face serious penalties, including up to 40 years in prison.
-Since the stakes are so high for defendants, it is critical for those who have been charged with federal arson to seek the advice and guidance of an experienced federal crimes attorney who can help them formulate a solid defense.
+Those convicted of Federal arson (18 U.S.C. § 844(i)) face serious penalties, including imprisonment for any number of years or life imprisonment or the death penalty if death results to any person.
+Since the stakes are so high for defendants, it is critical for those who have been charged with Federal arson seek the advice and guidance of experienced Federal criminal defense attorneys who can help them formulate a solid defense.

-For a case to be tried in federal court, the building that was targeted must be:
+For a case to be tried in Federal court, the property that was targeted must be:

 - Located on property owned or leased to the U.S., including departments, agencies, and any organization that receives federal financial assistance; or

-A person can also be charged with the federal crime of using a fire or an explosive to commit a felony.
+A person can also be charged with the Federal crime of using a fire or an explosive to commit a felony (18 U.S.C. § 844(h)).
 If convicted of this offense, a defendant will receive a 10-year prison sentence in addition to the sentence handed down for the underlying felony.
 Anyone convicted of this offense a second or subsequent time will be sentenced to at least 20 years in prison.
 Courts are also specifically prohibited from placing those who are convicted of this crime on probation or from suspending their sentence.
-Even carrying an explosive during the commission of a felony can be prosecuted under this federal law.
+Even carrying an explosive during the commission of a felony can be prosecuted under this Federal law.

-Defendants who are convicted of this offense face between 5 and 20 years in prison.
-If a fire directly or proximately caused someone else to suffer an injury or even created a risk of injury, the defendant will automatically be sentenced to between 7 and 40 years in prison.
-Finally, if someone loses his or her life as a result of the fire, the defendant faces between 20 years to life in prison.
+Defendants who are convicted of Federal arson face between 5 and 20 years in prison.
+If a fire directly or proximately caused someone else to suffer an injury or even created a risk of injury, the defendant will be sentenced to between 7 and 40 years in prison.
+Finally, if someone loses his or her life as a result of the fire, the defendant faces between any number of years in prison, to life imprisonment to the death penalty.

 Why Hire Us?